razerofficial/Unreal_ChromaSDK/README.md

 * The Chroma Plugin `Unreal SDK for Chroma` is available at [Unreal_ChromaSDK](https://github.com/razerofficial/Unreal_ChromaSDK) on Github.

 This document provides a guide to integrating Chroma RGB using the Chroma Unreal SDK.
-Chroma can be included through premade Chroma Animations or APIs.
+Chroma can be included through premade Chroma animations or APIs.
 Here is the list of available methods:

 * [Initialize SDK](?#markdown-header-initialize-sdk): Initialize the Chroma SDK to use the library.